Requesting an alternative chemical name in mixtures

 - a justification demonstrating that the use of the alternative chemical name meets the need to provide enough information for necessary health and safety precautions to be taken in the workplace and the need to ensure that risks from handling the mixture can be controlled.

 The proposed alternative chemical name can be a name which identifies the most important functional groups of the substance or an alternative designation.

 Tip: When deriving the alternative name, it is recommended to use the "Lexicon guide" (Annex VI, Part B of the Dangerous Preparations Directive).

-For further details on how to prepare the dossier, please see "Data submission manual part 14 – How to Prepare and Submit a Request for Use of an Alternative Chemical Name for a Substance in a Mixture using IUCLID 5."
+For further details on how to prepare the dossier, please see Manual: How to prepare a request for use of an alternative chemical name for a substance in mixture.